bumbu/IpManager/README.md

 ## ToDo

 * Select device/interface for which IP settings are changing
-* Ability to reorder elements
+* Store data into cloud
 * Check validity of data
-* Store data into cloud
+* Ability to reorder elements using Drag&Drop
 * Add suppost for IPv6